rajk2133/rajk2133/README.md

 Technology Used: Nextjs, TailwindCSS

 ### Astrological Website
-AstroAnsh is a specialized astrological website developed to provide users with comprehensive information about astrologers, customer testimonials, and easy appointment booking.
+It is a specialized astrological website developed to provide users with comprehensive information about astrologers, customer testimonials, and easy appointment booking.
 The platform integrates with Calendly for scheduling consultations and uses PhonePe as a payment gateway for secure transactions, creating a seamless experience for users seeking astrological services.

-Technology Used: Nextjs, TailwindCSS, CalendlyAPI, PhonePe Payment Gateway
+Technology Used: Nextjs, TailwindCSS, CalendlyAPI, PhonePe Payment Gateway.
 ---

 ## 📬 Get in Touch